Coderadans/openstreetmap-website/INSTALL.md

 The unit tests may output parser errors related to "Attribute lat redefined."
 These can be ignored.

+Also, users have reported test:db errors related to yarn not installing correctly.
+You may have to reinstall yarn manually to get test:db to run error free.

 ### Starting the server

 Rails comes with a built-in webserver, so that you can test on your own machine without needing a server.
 Run